bentormey/btormey/src/pages/posts/what-can-machine-learning-tell-you-about-your-weight.md

 ## How to take action

-1. Sample your weight measurement _at least_ twice per week.
+1. Sample your weight measurement daily at the same time.
-2. Use the moving average to guage progress _not_ the raw weight data.
+2. Use a moving average to assess progress _not_ the raw data.
 3. Be _consistent_ in habits like tracking, planning your nutrition, and getting good sleep.